SmokedRhombus/-WEBSYSANDTECH-ASSET-TRACKER-GROUP-3-PROJECT/README.md

 ### Modifying Colors

-All colors are defined as CSS custom properties in `:root` at the top of `styles.css`.
+All colors are defined as CSS custom properties in `:root` at the top of `formats.css`.
 Simply modify these variables to change the color scheme.

 ## 📄 License